full-void/data-science-concepts/README.md

     - Visualizing using Heatmaps
 * P-values and correlation

+## Model Evaluation and Refinement

+This notebook talks bout methods to evaluate a model.
+It talks about:

+* Training and Testing
+* Evaluation with metrics (such as RMSE or R-squared)
+* K-Fold Cross-validation
+    - Getting descriptive stats
+    - Using various metrics
+* Overfitting, Underfitting and Model Selection

 ## Data Wrangling

 This notebook contains concepts and notes on data wrangling: preparing data for further analysis and model development.
 We go through a life-like example and clean a data from the UCI Machine Learning Repository.
 Specifically, it discusses: